Rebirth Year Fourteen

 –REFERENCE: From DC’s Grifter Got Run Over By a Reindeer #1 Part 6 Epilogue.
 Batman fights Catwoman on the docks.

-–FLASHBACK: From Batman: The Brave and the Bold Vol. 2 #6 Part 1.
+–FLASHBACK: From Batman: The Brave and The Bold Vol. 2 #6 Part 1.
 Batman saves Catwoman’s friend, a nurse named Magdalena, from some muggers.

 –REFERENCE: In Legends of the Dark Knight Vol. 2 #10 (Legends of the Dark Knight Vol. 2 Print Edition #5).
 Batman bests an escaped Calendar Man, who attempts a series of crimes based on a calendar used by an ancient civilization that lived at the center of the Earth.